 Limón is the 7th largest city in Costa Rica and home to nearly 100,000 Afro-Costa Ricans.
 In the late 19th century, Jamaican, Italian and Chinese workers voluntarily and involuntarily migrated to Costa Rica as indentured railroad laborers.

 Consequently, their food culture bears a Caribbean twist heavily influenced by Jamaican cuisine.
-Some of the staples the people of Limon enjoy include rondón (a seafood soup made with coconut milk, fish, and root vegetables), rice and beans, jerk chicken, and callaloo.
+For example, some of the staples the people of Limon enjoy include rondón (a seafood soup made with coconut milk, fish, and root vegetables), rice and beans, jerk chicken, and callaloo.
 Their dishes represent the rich land and sea from which the ingredients are derived.

 The Maroons represent various communities of enslaved Africans and Indigenous peoples who escaped in plantations.
 These folks developed Free Towns across the Caribbean that resisted colonial oppression for years.